 2012 OSPREY LOG

-The osprey returned to the Wetlands Institute to nest this year!
+The osprey returned to The Wetlands Institute to nest in 2012!
 However, they did not nest on the nearest platform with the camera.
 They chose instead to nest on a platform on the other side of the salt marsh.

 2011 OSPREY LOG

 Farewell to Hali, Luke and Giblet.
 The Wetlands Institute’s resident ospreys have flown away for the season.

 We look forward to March/April of 2012 for their return!

 9/18/11 An empty nest.

 9/8/11 Only chick (soon to be fledgling) seen – both parents have left the nest.

 7/19/11 Chick seen hopping up and down with wings flapping.